sjmcpherson/Front-End-Developer-Learnings/JavaScript.md

 - The other Math methods are Math.abs(x), Math.acos(x), Math.asin(x), Math.atan(x), Math.atan2(y,x), Math.cos(x), Math.exp(x), Math.log(x), Math.pow(x,y), Math.sin(x), Math.sqrt(x), Math.tan(x)

 <h3>The Array Object</h3>
-- Arrays are objects with extra properties i.e. length, sort and the methods below
+- Arrays can be initialized via 'var arr = []' or 'var arr = new Array()' and are objects with extra properties i.e. length, sort and the methods below
 - Array length is the value 1 higher than the array's subscri
 - array1.concat(array2,array3,...,arrayX) - Joins two or more arrays, and returns a copy of the joined arrays
 - array.indexOf(item,start) - IE9+ Search the array for an element and returns its position